 - Log cabins can meet any energy code.

-- Log cabins can match other structural buildings on a property, such as a log multi-purpose building or log bathhouse.
+- They can match other structural buildings on a property, such as a log multi-purpose building or log bathhouse.

-A Few Other Things to Know About Park Models
+A Few Other Things to Know About Log Cabin Modular Homes or Park Models

-- Park models are limited in their designs.
+- Park models have limited designs.
 They must be long and narrow and a maximum of 400 square feet.

 - Park models can be put in flood plains since they are technically movable.